nikhilv200/demo/README.md

 # demo
 Demo for git and github class.

-# This chnage is made from VS-Code
+# This change is done from VS-Code
 Commiting changes...